shettigarc/shettigarc/README.md

 ### Hi there 👋 I'm Chandra Shettigar

 - 🔭 I’m currently building a new course on **Amazon ECS & AWS CDK**
-- 🌱 I'm currently honing my infrastructure coding skills using **AWS CDK with TypeScript**
+- 🌱 I'm currently honing my infrastructure coding skills using **AWS CDK with TypeScript & Python**
+- I create premium and free courses and write stuff on AWS Cloud, DevOps, and Software Architecture
 - 📫 How to reach me: chandra@devteds.com

 ----